What is the Protective Factors Survey (PFS)?

-The PFS is a product of the FRIENDS National Resource Center in collaboration with the University of Kansas Institute for Educational Research and Public Service.
-It was developed with the advice and assistance from CBCAP grantees, parents, researchers, administrators, workers, and experts specializing in family support and maltreatment and psychological measurement.
+The PFS is a product of the FRIENDS National Center in collaboration with the University of Kansas Institute for Educational Research and Public Service.
+It was developed with the advice and assistance from CBCAP grantees, parents, researchers, administrators, workers, and experts specializing in family support, child maltreatment, and psychological measurement.
 The survey has undergone four national field tests for establishing reliability and validity.
 To view a report on the early field tests and examine reliability and validity data, click here.
 The most recent, phase IV field test, can be viewed by clicking here.

 Is the PFS an evidence-based measurement tool?

 Yes, the California Clearinghouse on Evidence Based Practices (http://www.cebc4cw.org) has included the PFS as an evidence-based tool in their listings.

 The primary purpose of the Protective Factors Survey is to provide feedback to agencies for continuous quality improvement and evaluation purposes.
 The survey results are designed to help agencies measure changes in protective factors and identify areas where workers can focus on increasing individual family protective factors.
 A full set of instructions on how to administer the PFS can be found by clicking here or you can reference our FAQ here.

 Is there a Spanish version of the PFS?